mindcore-tech/.github/profile/README.md

 ### 🌟 **Our Services**
 Discover the full spectrum of what we provide, from strategic consulting to hands-on implementation of the latest technologies.
 We specialize in:
 - Modern Workplace
-- Azure Infrastruktur
+- Azure Infrastucture
-- IT Transformation
+- IT Transformations
-- Sikkerhed & Compliance
+- Security & Compliance

 Explore the detailed breakdown of our services to understand how we can help you achieve your goals.